-This control defines one of the component colors for a custom color for one of the regions of level bar graphs.
+This control defines one of the component custom colour for one of the regions of level bar graphs.

-When the menu item is selected you are shown a screen which shows all three color components, with an arrow (<) to the right of the color component you will be adjusting.
-In addition you are shown two boxes on the screen, which show you the current custom color value to aid you in selecting the desired color.
-The box on the left side of the screen shows the color with the bar graph background opacity value applied, while the box on the right shows the color with the bar graph bar opacity value applied.
+When this menu item is selected a screen is shown display all three colour components, with an arrow (<) to the right of the colour component you will be adjusting.
+In addition, two boxes on the screen are revealed, which display the current custom colour value to aid you in selecting the desired colour.
+The box on the left side of the screen shows the colour with the bar graph background opacity value applied, while the box on the right shows the colour with the bar graph bar opacity value applied.

 6.5.12.
-Setting The Level Bar Graph Size
+Setting the Level Bar Graph Size

-Video ii nput A
+Video input A

-Bar g raphs
+Bar graphs

-Size e
+Size

 Small

 Big